Dipeshtwis/curriculum-html-css/capstone/html_capstone.md

 ## Description

 The project you are going to build is based on an *online website for a conference*.
 We provide some design guidelines for you to create the website, but **you must personalize the content**, i.e., instead of a conference you can build a website for a concert or for a web development course.
-It's very important the you personalize your project, so that you have something unique in your portfolio to share with potential employers during job searching.
+It's very important the you personalize your project so that you have something unique in your portfolio to share with potential employers during job searching.

 <p align="center">
   <img src="./images/conference_page.png" alt="Form" />